-In cases where interviewers perceived dolls effective for clarification purposes (86%), children
+In cases where interviewers perceived dolls effective for clarification purposes (86%), children were able to clarify their verbal disclosures through a demonstration of their reported experiences.
+For example, interviewers described situations in which anatomical dolls were helpful for clarification:

 The child reported fondling and indicated additional contact that was unclear.
 Child said that his "butts were attached" and the butts did something.
 With the utilization of dolls, child was able to demonstrate and verbally clarify the touching with dolls and disclosed penile/anal contact and penile/anal penetration.
 (Caucasian male, age 6)